On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties: Cyclic Azumaya algebras and the Brauer group

-\np In this section, we provide information about $\Br(A)[r]$, for $\gcd(\cchar \kk, r) = 1$, the \emph{$r$-torsion} part of $\Br(A)$, the Brauer group of $A$.
-The main point is to state Theorem \ref{Ab:var:Brauer:presentation}, which, among other things, says that the group $\Br(A)[r]$ is generated by the \emph{Hilbert symbols} $\{\alpha,\beta \}_r$.
-Equivalently, $\Br(A)[r]$ is generated by the classes of $\mathcal{A}(\alpha,\beta)$, the cyclic algebras determined by $r$-torsion line bundles $\alpha$ and $\beta$ on $A$.
-What we describe here is mostly based on \cite{Berkovich:1972} and \cite{Kaji:1988}.
+In this section, we recall the most basic properties of $\Br(X)[r]$, the \emph{$r$-torsion} part of the Brauer group of a nonsingular projective variety $X$.
+Here $r$ is a positive integer which is not divisible by the characteristic of the algebraically closed base field $\kk$.
+The main point is Theorem \ref{Ab:var:Brauer:presentation}, which, among other things, says that the group $\Br(X)[r]$ is generated by the \emph{Hilbert symbols} $\{\alpha,\beta \}_r$.
+Equivalently, $\Br(X)[r]$ is generated by the classes of $\mathcal{A}(\alpha,\beta)$, the cyclic algebras determined by $r$-torsion line bundles $\alpha$ and $\beta$ on $X$.
+What we describe here is based on \cite{Berkovich:1972}, \cite{Milne:Etale} and \cite{Kaji:1988}.
+Corollary \ref{Ab:var:Brauer:presentation:rank} and Example \ref{E1:times:E2:examples} illustrate the more specific case of Abelian varieties.